 Looking for ideas to disguise your roots until salons reopen?
 We’ve got the tried and tested styles to keep them hidden… without resorting to a baseball cap

 Let’s face it, if you normally visit a hair salon regularly for colour touch-ups, then you’ve got roots.
 There, we said it… but you’re not alone on your quest to try and keep your colour lasting until we can be back in the chair of our favourite hairdresser.
-As weeks of lockdown pass by and a possible re-opening date of 4 July in England is put forward (sorry Scotland/Wales/Northern Ireland – you’re likely looking at later), those pesky roots will show no signs of stopping.
+As weeks of Lockdown 3.0 pass by and its not yet confirmed when salons will reopen, those pesky roots will show no signs of stopping.

 To avoid any box dye disasters or colour choices you will regret, turning to your styling tools, products and a few hair accessories is your safest bet to keep your colour re-growth under wraps.
 Before you reach for a dusty cap à la Joe Goldberg, get the lowdown on the easy to achieve hairstyles that will mask roots in the meantime.